top of page

 MEDICARE PART C

 Originally named Medicare Choice (That Is Where Part C Came From).
-This is what is known as Medicare Advantage Plans.
+These are known as Medicare Advantage Plans.
 Instead of your Medicare being a Government Health Plan, Medicare Advantage plans are offered by private insurers.

 Medicare Advantage Plans were designed to give Medicare Beneficiaries an alternative to Original Medicare.
-Medicare Part C plans and Medicare Part D plans are the same thing.
-While these plans are required to cover the same things as Original Medicare, they cover them in different ways, and ultimately, the decisions are made by the Insurance company.
+Medicare Part C and Medicare Part D plans are the same.
+While these plans are required to cover the same benefits as Original Medicare, they do so in different ways, and ultimately, the decisions are made by the Insurance company.

 Medicare Advantage plans offer a variety of "Extra" or "Additional" benefits not provided by Medicare.
-These benefits include: Dental, Vision, and Hearing benefits, Transportation to medical appointments, an OTC Subsidy, Credit Back toward your Part B Premiums, and assistance with groceries and utilities.
+These benefits include Dental, Vision, and hearing coverage; transportation to medical appointments; an OTC subsidy; a credit toward your Part B premiums; and assistance with groceries and utilities.
 How can they do this?
-The Government pays Medicare Advantage Insurance companies $ 12,000 annually for each Medicare Beneficiary they have enrolled in one of their plans.
+The Government pays Medicare Advantage Insurance companies $12,000 annually for each Medicare beneficiary enrolled in one of their plans.
 This is also where the money comes from for all their advertising and commercials.

 Medicare Part C plans all have an MOOP.
 MOOP stands for Maximum-Annual-Out-Of-Pocket amount.
-So if the plan you like has a $5,000 MOOP, it simply means that you would need to pay $5,000 out of your pocket in the form of Co-Pays and Co-Insurance before your plan will pay 100% of your Healthcare Costs.
+If the plan you like has a $5,000 MOOP, it means you would need to pay $5,000 out of pocket in the form of Copayments and Coinsurance before your plan pays 100% of your Healthcare Costs.
 Because every Medicare Advantage (MA) plan is based on a Calendar Year, the MOOP resets on January 1st each year.

 THE FOUR PARTS OF MEDICARE & WHAT MEDICARE PART D COVERS